WHAT IS A TALKING HEAD VIDEO?

 Usually the camera is pretty close to the subject, either literally or via zoom lens.
 The camera will either be staring them directly in the face or, off to the side just a bit in what’s called a 3/4 profile.

 There is a difference in how a viewer will react to someone staring right at them or one glancing off to the side.
 Staring directly is more personal and intimate.
 Looking off to the side makes the viewer feel more like an observer.
-Which is appropriate for your video is up to you.
+Which one is appropriate for your video depends on what feel you are going for.

 I LOVE 30 Rock and The Office, two examples where the characters “confide” in the viewer.
 The director conveys that visually by shooting a standard talking head.